 For a good bowl of green thai curry, you’ll want to get yours at Aroy-Dee Thai Kitchen.
 Full of goodies and juicy chicken strips, there is nothing quite like it.
 Sure, the famous tom yum goong gets all the limelight and rightly so, for who can resist the spicy sour tang of one?

 But, my money is on Gang Keaw Wan Gai ($15) or more commonly known as Green Curry.
-Smooth and thick coconut milk, this underrated cousin of Tom Yum Goong is where it’s at.
-I don’t think Thai food is something that we’ll ever get tired of, it is at once familiar and exciting.
+Smooth and thick with coconut milk, this underrated cousin of Tom Yum Goong is where it’s at.
+I don’t think Thai food is something that we’ll ever get tired of, for it is at once familiar and exciting.

 If you haven’t found your perfect Thai food delivery spot, don’t fret.
 Check outOddle Eatsand find the best Thai restaurants in Singapore, now delivering islandwide—to you!